3D Secure (3DS)

 - The Access Control Server (ACS) receives the 3DS transaction via the card scheme (e.g., Visa or Mastercard).

-- The ACS checks if authentication is required for the transaction and determines which authentication method to use (in this case, the in-app method).
+- The ACS checks if authentication is required for the transaction and sends a notification to Solaris to authenticate the user.

 - Solaris sends you a notification on the webhook event